Garmin Instinct 3

 Products reviewers directly compared with this model, grouped into quick takeaways.

-• Compared: rugged outdoor smartwatch value Amazfit T-Rex 3 is described as a cheaper direct competitor with tradeoffs in training reliability and bulk.
+• Compared: rugged outdoor smartwatch value Amazfit T-Rex 3 is treated as a cheaper direct competitor, but with weaker reliability and tools.

-• Worse: GPS battery life The Instinct 3 is framed as lasting far longer for GPS tracking than Apple Watch Ultra 2.
+• Worse: GPS battery life The Instinct 3 is presented as far longer-lasting for GPS tracking than the Apple Watch Ultra 2.

 Feature Scorecards